hslrock/github_guide/Chapter0.md

 <img align="center" height=400 src="img/chapter0/Git_Init.png">
 </p>

-This command creates .git folder in the directory (hidden) It stores the version's information, remote address and etc.
+This command creates a .git folder in the directory (hidden) It stores the version's information, remote address, etc.

-Now we need to create first commit, In order to manage the version, we must register our information beforehand.
-If working locally, these are unnecessary, but since we will use Github in future, please type in same account information as you registed in Github.com
+Now we need to create the first commit, To manage the version, we must register our information beforehand.
+If working locally, these are unnecessary, but since we will use Github in the future, please type in the same account information as you registered in Github.com

     git config --global user.email "your_email@gmail.com"